History of Kamakura

 - Kamakura City

-- official webside of the Tsurugaoka Hachimangu Temple
+- official website of the Tsurugaoka Hachimangu Temple

 So far, my other posts about Japan: